 Provide recognition for work and experience while assisting individuals in their preparation for career advancement or change.
 This program is designed to provide skills for personal, professional, and community improvement.
 The program is highly individualized and flexible.
 Technical Studies credits may be earned for corporate, industrial, or military training programs after review processes.
-Graduates will be awarded an associate in applied science degree upon successful completion of this program.
+Graduates will be awarded an Associate of Applied Science degree upon successful completion of this program.

-- Formulate an educational plan designed to accomplish a personal/professional goal. - Demonstrate an attitude of responsibility to self, employer, and community. - · Advance in career, building on already acquired skills and competencies - Display increased technical knowledge and skills. - Demonstrate the comprehensive mathematical, scientific, social, and psychological skills necessary for personal career growth. - Present technical information in effective oral, written, and technical form.
+- Formulate an educational plan designed to accomplish a personal/professional goal. - Demonstrate an attitude of responsibility to self, employer, and community. - Advance in career, building on already acquired skills and competencies - Display increased technical knowledge and skills. - · Demonstrate the comprehensive mathematical, scientific, social, and psychological skills necessary for personal career growth.

-- ENGL 101 English Composition I Credits: 3
+• Present technical information in effective oral, written, and technical form.

-- MATH 105 Technical Mathematics Credits: 3
+- MATH 105 Technical Mathematics Credits: 3 - TSC 000 Technical Studies Core Credits: 3

-- ∘ TSC 000 Technical Studies Core Credits: 3
+- TSRQ 000 Required Course Credits: 3 - TSC 000 Technical Studies Core Credits: 3

-- ∘ TSRQ 000 Required Course Credits: 3 - ∘ TSC 000 Technical Studies Core Credits: 3 o TSC 000 - Technical Studies Core Credits: 3
+- ∘ TSRQ 000 Required Course Credits: 3 - TSC 000 Technical Studies Core Credits: 3